fannheyward/coc-markdownlint/README.md

 MIT

 ---
-> This extension is created by [create-coc-extension](https://github.com/fannheyward/create-coc-extension)
+> This extension is created with [create-coc-extension](https://github.com/fannheyward/create-coc-extension)